Reasons normally accepted

 Please use this list to consider what reason you will give to explain your circumstances when making your request for a coursework extension or an IMC claim.

-If your circumstances aren’t listed then you can use ‘Other Valid Reason’.
+If your circumstances aren’t listed, you can use ‘Other Valid Reason’ (please see below for examples, which includes the impact of war).
 You can also contact your Director of Studies, Student Experience Officer (School of Management) or Personal Tutor for advice.

 Something happening to you